 If you’re reading this post it must mean you have an interest in lucid dreaming, and maybe you’re even excited about the concept of it.
 That’s perfect, because the first step to achieving a state of lucid dreaming is approaching it with a positive attitude.
 If you approach it with a degree of skepticism you’re not likely to achieve the same results.

 Yes, music can be used to trigger lucid dreams.
 However, there’s not necessarily any specific type of lucid dreaming music.
 In fact, you can use just about any kind of music you’d like.

 It’s not as easy as it sounds though.
 There’s a whole process when it comes to lucid dream inducing music, which involves training your brain how to respond to it.
-We’ll explain the whole process for you here in this post.
+We’ll explain the whole process for you below.

 Creating lucid dreaming music means taking a song you like and turning it into one that can trigger lucid dreams.
 Although it will help if you choose a song you like, preferably one that’s neither too energetic or too relaxing.